jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 Otherwise the whole called human is a totally different world from the world called moocows, and so we might get to thinking that we can do what we want with moocows or just totally ignore them.
 If we can’t overlap, we can’t communicate.
-If the concept of word means something self-contained and rigid, there’s no hope at all.
+If the concept of world means something self-contained and rigid, there’s no hope at all.
 And someone can say “My concept of world is much richer than yours, or you don’t have one at all, so I own Australia now.”
 </span>
 <br>
 <span style="margin-left: 40px;">
 I reckon this vacuum sealed world concept comes from rigid class hierarchies and I reckon that comes from demarcating the difference between human and nonhuman space using things like walls, because you have created granaries to preserve food from the ravages of mild global warming.
 You sealed off your human survival temporality, so you justify this by getting to think in various ways that the seal demarcates something real (religion, tragedy, philosophy, however you do it).
 It’s about 10 000 BCE, and you’re doing the right thing, at your scale, just like how starting your car in the morning doesn’t cause global warming.
-No, it really doesn’t. you’re not guilty.
+No, it really doesn’t.
+You’re not guilty.
 Besides, eating a bit less meat is much, much more effective than buying a Tesla, and easier too.
 </span>
 <br>
 <span style="margin-left: 40px;">